I get a lot of enquiries about how to get a NIF in Portugal.

 What’s a NIF used for?

-While living in Portugal, you’ll use your NIF for opening a bank account, getting a phone, internet or utilities contract, buying or renting a property, investing for the Golden Visa, getting a health number, opening a business, dealing with the tax authorities, and many more.
+You’ll use your NIF in Portugal for many things, such as opening a bank account, getting a phone, internet or utilities contract, buying or renting a property, investing for the Golden Visa, getting a health number, opening a business, dealing with the tax authorities, and many more.

 When you’re out shopping, many retailers will ask you the same question at each purchase.
-They normally ask if you have a Número de Contribuinte.
+They’ll normally ask if you have a Número de Contribuinte, which just means NIF.

 That’s because many Portuguese use their NIF to claim these purchases as expenses on their tax return.
 As a foreigner in Portugal, this probably won’t apply to you, as you’re likely to be resident with NHR tax status and an income from outside of Portugal.

-Does having a NIF make me a tax resident of Portugal?
+Does having a NIF in Portugal make you a tax resident?

-No. It’s possible to have either a resident or a non-resident NIF.
+No. It’s possible to have either a resident or a non-resident NIF in Portugal.
 For example, Golden Visa residents need a NIF, but they don’t need to be tax resident in Portugal (unless they choose to be).

 Here’s an example to illustrate how it works.
 I got my NIF when I first arrived in Portugal.
-Because I didn’t have a Portuguese address at that point, I used my UK address to get the NIF.
+Because I didn’t have a Portuguese address at that point, I used my UK address to get the NIF in Portugal.
 That meant I wasn’t yet considered a Portuguese tax resident.

 In the summer of 2020, I signed a rental contract for an apartment in Lisbon.
 Then I updated my address with Finanças.
 From then on, my NIF was linked to that address and I was considered a Portuguese tax resident.